-Video series – Mel's story: her son Ryan was diagnosed with down syndrome after birth.
+Video series – Mel's story about her family, including her son Ryan who was diagnosed with down syndrome after birth.

 Introducing Melanie Mora

 Melanie introduces herself and talks about her smooth transition from a career-driven lifestyle to a family-oriented lifestyle.

 Mel talks about the first 24 hours after receiving the unexpected news that her newborn son Ryan was being tested for Down syndrome.